section-engineering-education/engineering-education/articles/edge-tf-lite/index.md

 ![img](/engineering-education/edge-tf-lite/doginput.png)

+#### TensorFlow Lite and TensorFlow compatibility

+TensorFlow lite supports a number of TensorFlow operations used for getting predictions.
+As TensorFlow operations are optimized for TensorFlow lite, they may be omitted or combined.
+Since the set of TensorFlow Lite operations is smaller than TensorFlow's, not every model is convertible.
+Even for supported operations, very specific usage patterns are sometimes expected, for performance reasons.
+Please refer to [this guide](https://www.tensorflow.org/lite/guide/ops_compatibility) for complete list of supported and unsupported operations.

 ### Conclusion

-Machine Learning is a powerful tool which can help automate many tasks which are beyond the scope of classical programming, it was assumed that you need a powerful computing machine with a GPU to train models.
+Machine Learning is a powerful tool which can help automate many tasks which are beyond the scope of classical programming, it is assumed that you need a powerful computing machine with a GPU to train models.
 But with the evolution of hardware and optimization of software for low-end computing devices, we can perform complex machine learning tasks on devices such as micro-controllers, mobile phones, smart home devices, etc.

 ### Resources & References